AdobeDocs/workfront.en/help/administration-and-setup/manage-workfront/configure-proofing/create-manage-automated-workflow-templates.md

 ## Create Automated Workflow template groups

-As a `Workfront administrator`, you can view and manage all of the Automated Workflow templates in your organization's account.
+As a Workfront administrator, you can view and manage all of the Automated Workflow templates in your organization's account.
 It can be helpful to organize templates into groups.

 To create an Automated Workflow template group: